How to Install Windows 11 on Unsupported PCs: Bypassing System Requirements

 HKEY_LOCAL_MACHINE\SYSTEM\Setup

-- Continue with the Windows 11 installation.
+- Continue with the Windows 11 setup process as usual.

 3. Use Windows Update